ti-oluwa/django_utz/README.md

 )
 new_post.save()
 date_created_in_utz = new_post.created_at_local
-print(date_created_in_utz)
+date_created_in_server_tz = new_post.created_at
+print(date_created_in_utz: %Y-%m-%d %H:%M:%S %Z (%z))
+print(date_created_in_server_tz: %Y-%m-%d %H:%M:%S %Z (%z))

 ```

 > This can also be used in the User model.
-That way user timezone aware datetime/time attributes are added to the User model too.
+That way user timezone aware datetime properties are added to the User model too.

 #### Attributes

-- `time_related_fields`: A list of the timezone aware (datetime/time) fields of the model.
+- `datetime_fields`: A list of the timezone aware datetime model fields that we want to create user timezone aware properties for.
+Defaults to an empty list.
 - `utz_property_suffix`: The suffix with which the timezone aware (datetime/time) attributes are suffixed.
 Defaults to "utz".
 - `is_user_model`: This is a property used to determine if the model is the User model or not.